 If you are interested in submitting a bid, please contact Eduardo Martinez at the following address Eduardo.martinez@savethechildren.org to express your interest and request the tender documents.
 Tender documents will be sent to you by return.

-OR

-If you are interested in submitting a bid, please collect the tender documents from the following location:

-[insert address]

 It is recommended to request / collect the tender documents as soon as possible.

-Completed tender documents are due to be submitted by 07/11/16.
+Completed tender documents are due to be submitted by 07/10/16.